Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Numerical Experiments

 \subsection{Parallel Jet Flow \cite{DHP}}

 The domain is $[0,\,1]^2$ and the initial conditions are given as

 where $M$ is Mach number.
-Left boundary is the supersonic inflow and top, right and bottom boundaries are supersonic outflow where all the variables are extrapolated.
-Figure ~\ref{fig:JetMRSU} shows the density and pressure plots for $51 \times 51$ and $101 \times 101$ node points.
-All the flow features like shock, expansion and contact are resolved quite well using MRSU scheme.
+Left boundary is the supersonic inflow and top, right and bottom boundaries are supersonic outflows where all the variables are extrapolated.
+Figure \ref{fig:JetMRSU} shows the density and pressure plots $100 \times 100$ mesh.
+All the flow features like shock, expansion and contact are captured using MRSU scheme.